pMan/kochudb/README.md

 * __Write-Ahead Log__ - to improve durability
 * __Sparse indexes__ - for search optimization
 * __Data Compression__ - for storage efficiency

+### Disclaimer
+Not production-ready, not meant to be.